 Batavia Iron and Metal aftermath

-DEC is designing and implementing this cleanup to remove the contaminants that have migrated from the site onto City property, the Fact Sheet states.
-As part of the remedy, installation of sub-slab depressurization systems at three residences near the site was completed in 2013.
+DEC took charge of designing and implementing this cleanup to remove the contaminants that have migrated from the site onto City property, the Fact Sheet states.
+As part of the remedy, the installation of sub-slab depressurization systems at three residences near the site was completed in 2013.
 In addition, a cleanup involving soil removal at three residences was completed in 2014.

 Work done in 2017 was performed by Nature’s Way Environmental of Alden, with oversight and inspection provided by DEC.
 Soil identified for remediation was to be excavated and disposed of off-site.
 All areas that were disturbed during the removal were also to be restored, and the same for any City of Batavia-owned roads, utilities, or other infrastructure impacted by the cleanup activities.